 Tuition includes the time spent planning lessons, choosing individual repertoire, judging at festivals and other events in which your child participates, professional certification renewed annually by the Music Teachers National Association, attendance and fees for 15-20 teacher workshops per year, and membership dues in several professional organizations that provide a variety of performance opportunities for students.

 I have played the piano since I was 7 and always wanted to be a teacher.
-When someone asked me to teach their child, I found that playing the piano was not enough.
+When someone asked me to teach their child, I realized that being able to play the piano was not enough.
 I needed to be educated in music, so I earned a Master's Degree in Music and opened Bennett Piano Studio in Ashburn.

 I have worked with all ages, from 4 year-olds to seniors.
 I have worked with students whose primary focus is piano and have gone into the music field in college.
 I have worked with students who are very busy with many activities and have little time for practicing the piano.
 We work together on time management to get the most out of piano lessons.
 I have worked with students who are very talented and progress quickly into intermediate and advanced levels.
 I have worked with students who find music to be a challenge and I'm able to show them that with focus and consistent practicing, anyone can learn to play the piano.